 \subsection{Dimensionality reduction}

-Another way of assessing high-dimensional data is to reduce the number of covariates by, e.g., removing indefinite features or combining multiple features into single elements and thus make the data more interpretable.
-There are advantages of utilising dimensional reduction as it removes correlated features in the data and allows for easier visualization, e.g., in two dimensions, but combined features can also become less interpretable and some information will be inevitably lost.
+Another way of assessing high-dimensional data is to reduce the number of covariates by, e.g., removing noninformative and redundant features or combining multiple features into single elements and thus making the data more interpretable.
+There are advantages of utilising dimensional reduction, as it removes correlated features in the data and allows for easier visualisation, e.g., in two dimensions, but combined features can also become less interpretable, and some information will inevitably be lost.
 The simplest dimensional reduction techniques are unsupervised methods operating on the whole dataset by keeping the most dominant features with, e.g., backward elimination and forward selection, or by finding a combination of new features.
-These methods include principal component analysis (PCA) and other linear methods \citep{cunningham2015}.
-Other approaches include truncated singular value decomposition (SVD) \citep{belkin2003laplacian}, locally linear embedding and modified version (LLE, MLLE) \citep{roweis2000nonlinear, zhang2007mlle}, spectral embedding \citep{belkin2003laplacian} and multidimensional scaling (MDS) \citep{kruskal1964multidimensional}, global-distance preserving MDS \citep{mead1992}, ISOMAP \citep{isomap}, t-SNE \citep{vandenmaaten2008}, and UMAP \citep{2018arXivUMAP}.
-Lately, some supervised methods have also become available, based on t-SNE \citep{kang2020,hajderanj2019} and included in the UMAP implementation \citep{mcinnes2018umap-software}.
-So far, to our knowledge, there has not been a method that would directly combine explainable AI and dimensionality reduction.